Lakeland Miniature Village is now closed.

 Thank you all for your support over the years and we welcome those who may be interested in commissions.

-Lakeland Miniature Village is owned and run by husband and wife team Edward and Kathleen Robinson who actually live on the premises.
+As a tourist attraction, Lakeland Miniature Village was owned and run by husband and wife team Edward and Kathleen Robinson who actually live on the premises.

-All of the buildings and features have been handcrafted by Edward Robinson, who has spent thousands of hours, since 1992, creating these perfectly scaled models.
+All of the buildings and features in the miniature village were handcrafted by Edward Robinson, who spent thousands of hours, since 1992, creating these perfectly scaled models.

-Rarely using any kind of scale drawings much of the designs are in his head.
+Rarely using any kind of scale drawings much of the designs came from his head.

-Edward usually uses hammer, adhesive, sand, cement and a special chisel to faithfully recreate every detail of the buildings.
+Edward used hammer, adhesive, sand, cement and a special chisel to faithfully recreate every detail of the buildings.
 A true labour of love!